Skip to content

 • If you are reporting ownership in a foreign company, you use Form 5471

-Net investment income tax (NIIT) for US expats
+Net investment income tax (NIIT)

 Some US expats may owe an additional 3.8% tax on investment income if their total income exceeds certain thresholds.